A General Hidden State Random Walk Model for Animal Movement: Application to the Analysis of the Movement of Caribou

-Latombe et al. (2014) analyzed these data with single state models.
+\cite{Latombe2014} analyzed these data with single state models.
 They found directional persistence to be an important determinant of caribou movement.
 Our analysis complements theirs as we show that this variable is important only when the caribou travels between sites (i.e., when the animal is in state 1).
 For more than 90\% of the observation times, the caribou was in state 2 (encamped mode) and its movement was not determined by directional persistence.
 The angular analysis clearly identified two environmental features, regenerating cuts and previous locations visited, that influenced (attraction effect) caribou movement.
+Plots produced by our method, such as the one shown in Figure \ref{f:comportementestim}, can thus be used to identify areas of inter-patch movements (state 1, red) or of residency (state 2, blue) which tend to be studied with two different models in ecological research (e.g., \cite{BastilleRousseau2011}, \cite{Dancose2011} and \cite{Courbin2014}).

+Section 4 shows that the proposed model describes well the motion of animal going towards a target.
+The data analyzed in this section, see Figure 2, is about an animal going back and forth between two targets.
+Is model (\ref{Lobs}) suitable for such data? \ref{a:valid} shows that it is, through simulations.
+If an animal is attracted by two targets and if the model at step $t$ shows a directional bias only towards the closest one, then (\ref{Lobs}) describes the motion of an animal moving back and forth between the two targets.
+See \ref{a:valid} for details.